RaulCatalinas/EasyViewerWeb/CONTRIBUTING.md

 3. Make your changes to the development branch.
 4. Test your changes.
 5. Submit a pull request to the main project branch.

-## To-do's

-- [ ] Add testing
-- [ ] Add download logic
-- [ ] Add Spanish translation and the logic for language switching
-- [x] Make the progression bar run only when the user presses the download button and when the download is complete it resets to zero.